12 Ramadan 1438 / 8 June 2017

-Being Jewish or Catholic was the strangest thing she could imagine.
-Muslim as a category of religious difference was not even on her radar — at the time.
+“Muslim” as a category of religious difference was not on her radar — at the time.

 So she learned from her new neighbors who Muslims are.
 She also learned to love them and worry about them as her own until the day she died.

-In that moment, the Choctaw elder had the wisdom – rooted in a long communal memory – to understand that this new Bangladeshi Muslim doctor who was new to the U.S. American scene did not know the kind of racial violence his patient sensed was coming.
+In that moment, the Choctaw elder had the wisdom — rooted in a long communal memory of history — to understand that this Bangladeshi Muslim doctor who was new to the U.S. American scene did not know the kind of racial violence his patient strongly sensed was coming.